Heroku Ruby Support

 console: bundle exec bin/rails console

 On Heroku, we recommend Puma as the webserver.
-Regardless of the webserver you choose, production apps should always specify the webserver explicitly in the Procfile
+Regardless of the webserver you choose, always specify the webserver explicitly in the Procfile

 Compile phase